akoken/udacity-self-driving-car/src/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 2. Identify lane lines through edge detection

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines 4 through 81 in `utils.py`(utils.py)).
+I implemented this step in the file called `utils.py`(utils.py)).
 Here's an example of my output for this step.

 ![alt text][image4]

-The binary image above uses different techniques, which we previously saw in the lessons, such as Sobel filter and alternative color spaces.
+The binary image above uses different techniques, which we previously saw in the course, such as sobel filter, gradient and alternative color spaces.

-//TODO:update here regarding color threshold choices In the HLS colour space, I used a combination of thresholds from the L (light) and S (saturation) channels to produce my binary images.
-From the L channel I take the gradient in the x direction with the thresholds (20, 100).
-From the S channel I apply colour selection with thresholds (170, 255).

 #### 3. Perspective Transform

-The code for my perspective transform is in lines 52 through 67 in the file `lane.py` (lane.py).
-The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
+The code for my perspective transform is in lines 51 through 67 in the file `lane.py` (lane.py).
 I chose the hardcode the source and destination points in the following manner:

 ```python
 src = np.float32(